 Van den Enden said her experiences echo those of Plouffe, and so many of the respondents of the survey.
 Earlier this year, she lost her seventh baby, whom she chose to deliver in hospital after a previous and traumatic miscarriage at home.

-“It’s always been very important to us to see our babies and hold them, even if they’re born not alive,” van den Enden says. “[Doctors in the operating room] kept referring to our baby as ‘product of conception’.
-I remember lying on the table and just crying and saying, ‘You are talking about my baby’.”
+“It’s always been very important to us to see our babies and hold them, even if they’re born not alive,” van den Enden says. “[Doctors] kept referring to our baby as ‘product of conception’.
+I remember lying on the table and just crying and saying, ‘You are talking about my baby’."

 At that point, she recalls, a nurse came over and hugged her and said, ‘Don’t worry, I’m going to make sure your baby is taken care of’.”